Latency Adjustable Transformer Encoder for Language Understanding: Experiments

-To assess the impact of the proposed method on the overall context of the input, the approach is implemented on the GPT-2 model following the procedures detailed in Section \ref{Architecture_Section_Decoder}.
-The training process involves utilizing 1\% of the OpenWebText \cite{Gokaslan2019OpenWeb} dataset with a stride of 128 for three epochs.
-This methodology is employed to comprehensively evaluate how the proposed method influences the global context of the input when applied to the GPT-2 model.
+To assess the impact of the proposed method on GPT-2 model, the training process involves utilizing 1\% of the OpenWebText \cite{Gokaslan2019OpenWeb} dataset with a stride of 128 for three epochs.
+Table~\ref{tab6} exhibits the classification accuracy findings of the proposed method in contrast to GPT-2 and DistilGPT2.
+Notably, the proposed method attains an inference latency three times quicker than baseline model, accompanied by a marginal average accuracy reduction of 0.55\%.
+Blank fields in the tables, indicate instances where some works did not report their assessments on certain datasets.